 Magic in Melbourne

-University of Newcastle researcher, Associate Professor Marguerite Johnson has been invited to give a public lecture in Melbourne.
+University of Newcastle researcher, Professor Marguerite Johnson has been invited to give a public lecture in Melbourne.

 Under the theme of “Love” Marguerite will speak on the topic of “Under your spell: love magic in the ancient Mediterranean” at the University of Melbourne in August.

 It’s a well-kept secret that the practice of magic was widespread in the ancient Mediterranean, but it was kept quiet by historians in the late 19th and early 20th century as it didn’t support the idealised view of Romans and Greeks.

 Today, however, magic is a legitimate area of scholarly enquiry that provides great insight into ancient belief systems along with cultural and social practices.

 Love spells were among the type of magic practiced during this time, keeping many magic practitioners in business as they charged for writing love charms, making love ‘doll’s and directing spells against rivals.

 In this illustrated lecture, Marguerite will explore the practice of love magic in ancient Greece and Rome.